ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/testing-quick-start.md

 1. First, let’s create a Ballerina package.
 Use the `ballerina new` command to create the package.
 For more information on the command, see [Structuring Ballerina Code](/swan-lake/learn/structuring-ballerina-code/).

     The following is the structure of a standard package with the default module.
-In this example, default module has the
+In this example, the default module has the
      ***main.bal*** source file and the ***main_test.bal*** test file.

     ```bash